apache/cloudstack-documentation/source/adminguide/events.rst

 -  WARN.
 This event is generated in the following circumstances.

-   -  When a network is disconnected while monitoring a template download.
+   -  When a network is disconnected while monitoring a Template download.

-   -  When a template download is abandoned.
+   -  When a Template download is abandoned.

    -  When an issue on the storage server causes the volumes to fail over to the mirror storage server.